OctetularZ/Black-Asta/README.md

 > This project pushed me to learn and apply the **most technologies, frameworks, and concepts** in a single build.
 From bot logic and async design to full-stack integration and deployment — it was a full-spectrum learning experience.

 ## Where is the code?
 This project actually has quite an interesting story.
 A month after I had deployed the bot, something terrible happened...
 My younger sister had formatted the USB and I pretty much lost the entire project.
 As I was a bit younger then, I stupidly didn't store my project online somewhere like `here` or even Google Drive.
+So I couldn't even be that mad.
+Luckily, I had a few screenshots saved of the bot in action.